KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 ## Experimental Results

-Based on extensive experimentation (below & [1]) using Cesium's implementation, different configurations are recommended for different scenarios.
-The flexibility of Binary glTF allows for optimization.
+Based on extensive experimentation (below & [[1]](#BenchData)) using Cesium's glTF loader, different configurations are recommended for different scenarios.

-* If bandwidth is limited, to minimize file size and number of files, use binary glTF and gzip all files, excepting already-compressed textures (PNG, JPEG, etc.) to avoid significant decompression overhead.
+* To minimize file size and number of files, use Binary glTF (gzipped), and external compressed image files (PNG, JPEG, etc.) to avoid significant decompression overhead.
-* If bandwidth is not limited, to minimize decompression overhead, use any uncompressed format.
-* If file requests are very slow or a single file is desired, use binary glTF with all files embedded (usually compressed).
+* If a single file is desired, use Binary glTF (gzipped) with all files embedded.
-* For files with very little non-texture data, the difference in loading time is minimal, but binary glTF can reduce the number of requests without overhead.
+* For files with very little non-texture data, the difference in loading time is minimal, but Binary glTF can reduce the number of requests without overhead.

 The following observations are made from file size and benchmark data:

 * JSON, mesh data, and animation data are highly compressible.
 * Already-compressed textures (PNG, JPEG) are not very compressible.
-Adding compression (e.g. by embedding them into a Binary glTF file which will be compressed) adds significant CPU overhead with little size benefit.
+Adding compression (e.g. by embedding them into a Binary glTF file which will be gzipped) adds significant CPU overhead with little size benefit.

-Using the Cesium [aircraft model](https://github.com/AnalyticalGraphicsInc/cesium/tree/master/Apps/SampleData/models/CesiumAir), which renders 5,984 triangles with two texture atlases and a simple animation without skinning, statistics and results for the common glTF setups are:
+Using the Cesium [aircraft model](https://github.com/AnalyticalGraphicsInc/cesium/tree/master/Apps/SampleData/models/CesiumAir), which contains 5,984 triangles with two texture atlases and a simple animation without skinning, statistics and results for the common glTF setups are:

 | Cesium Air                            | # files |     size | size (gzip\*) |  load time |
 | :------------------------------------ | ------: | -------: | ------------: | ---------: |